 Badrinath Temple is a Hindu shrine temple dedicated to Lord Vishnu.
 It had situated in the Garhwal region of Uttarakhand.
 It is one of India’s temples that form the Char Dham pilgrimage.
-Badrinath Temple Timings are Monday to Sunday: 6 am–12 pm and 4 pm–9 pm.
+The temple morning timings are 6 am to 12 pm, and the evening timings are 4 pm to 9 pm.

 History of Badrinath Temple: